ml-and-ds-degree/llms-and-multi-agent-orchestration/HW5/results/final_summary_report.md

 ### 3.1 Experiment 1: Baseline Replication
 The initial phase focused on establishing a reliable baseline by reproducing the architecture described in the reference material ("Ollama Course").
 *   **Configuration:** `llama3.2` (3B), `chunk_size=1200`, `chunk_overlap=300`, persisted Chroma store.
 *   **Results:** The baseline achieved 100% accuracy across three standard test queries with an average response latency of **6.04 seconds**.
+All queries received an **AI Score of 1.0**.
 *   **Key Finding:** Vector store persistence is critical; reusing the index reduced initialization time to near-zero, whereas re-indexing required approximately 10 seconds per run.

 ### 3.2 Experiment 2: Architectural Deviations
 This phase tested the system's sensitivity to model size reduction and granular chunking.
-*   **Variation A (Smaller LLM):** Switching to `llama3.2:1b` reduced average latency to **4.48 seconds** (-26% vs. baseline) while maintaining 100% accuracy.
+*   **Variation A (Smaller LLM):** Switching to `llama3.2:1b` reduced average latency to **4.48 seconds** (-26% vs. baseline) while maintaining 100% accuracy (**AI Score: 1.0**).
 This suggests that for relatively simple extraction tasks, smaller, distilled models offer a viable efficiency optimization.
 *   **Variation B (Aggressive Chunking):** Reducing chunk size to 300 characters (with 50 overlap) further lowered latency to **3.66 seconds**.
 However, this resulted in a fragmentation of the corpus into 150 micro-chunks.
-While accuracy remained high for this specific dataset, qualitative analysis suggests a high risk of context severance for queries spanning multiple segments.
+While accuracy remained high (**AI Score: 1.0**) for this specific dataset, qualitative analysis suggests a high risk of context severance for queries spanning multiple segments.

 ### 3.3 Experiment 3: Deployment Strategies
 This experiment evaluated the latency implications of local versus cloud-based LLM deployment, using real Ollama Cloud API with a 120B parameter model: